New England Women's Hockey Alliance: History

 Holy Cross intended to be independent only for one season, applying for and gaining membership in Hockey East effective 2018.
 In that year, the other NEWHA members announced plans to adhere to Division I recruiting rules and offer scholarships, and so applied to the NCAA for the NEWHA to be recognized as an official Division I conference.
 They also announced the conference would include Long Island University's team when it began play in 2019.
 NEWHA was approved as a Division I NCAA conference in September 2019.
 The conference will need to play at least two seasons with the same six members before being granted an automatic bid to the National Collegiate Championship playoffs in women's ice hockey.

 The NEWHA expanded to seven members in 2022 with the arrival of Stonehill College, which started a varsity women's hockey team in the 2022–23 season.
 Stonehill had initially planned to start play in 2021–22, but NCAA-imposed recruiting limits imposed in the wake of COVID-19 led the school to delay the team's start by a year.
 The latest addition to the NEWHA is Assumption University, which joined for administrative purposes on July 1, 2022, in advance of its first season of varsity play in 2023–24.

 On February 22, 2020, Saint Anselm and Franklin Pierce broke the record for longest NCAA women's hockey game with a five-overtime contest in the NEWHA Playoff Tournament that went 147:24.
 The game eclipsed the previous record of 144:32 in a 2010 game featuring RPI and Quinnipiac.

 Beginning with 2023, the winner of the NEWHA Tournament earned an automatic bid to the NCAA women's ice hockey tournament.

+On April 22, 2026, Saint Anselm announced that it would transition its athletic program from Division II to Division III after the 2026–27 school year.
+It will join the New England Women's and Men's Athletic Conference.